ruthless-man/Awesome-Learn-from-Model/README.md

   **Handle factual errors in generated text**

-  > - In the past, the white box search enhancement is generally freezing the retriever and optimizing the large model, that is, making the LM adapt to the retriever.
+  > **In the past, the white box search enhancement is generally freezing the retriever and optimizing the large model, that is, making the LM adapt to the retriever.**
   > -  **IDEA:** This paper proposes a black box search enhancement component REPLUG, optimize the search component, freeze the large model, let retriever adapt to LM, and then use an integrated framework, in fact, is to combine multiple retrieved documents and input x to LM, the results are integrated with weights, the old routine.
 Cosine similarity is used to extract the text that is closest to x, and then LM is input with x respectively to obtain the integrated result, and the retrieval is trained according to KL divergence.
     >![](README.assets/Replug1.PNG)
     >![](README.assets/Replug2.PNG)